digbinoba/FlashyCards-Lab_3/README.md

 ## Lab 4

 ### App Description
-`TODO://` Add app description
+Simple app to make your own flashcards
 ### App Walk-though
-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src="https://i.imgur.com/gpZgsS1.gifv" width=200><br>

-`TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)
+In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ## Required
 - [x] User sees a transition animation when going from the main screen to the add card screen.